chmartin/chmartin.github.io/_posts/2019-02-18-EPL-History-Scraping.md

     df_squad.to_csv(output_name)
 ```

-Scraping the full history of EPL from 1992 to 2018 for both offensive and keeper statistics took ~5-10min.
-So it is saved to the [GitHub repo](https://github.com/chmartin/FBref_EPL) for subsequent analysis.
+Scraping the full history of EPL from 1992 to 2018 for both, offensive and keeper statistics, took ~5-10min.
+So, it is saved to the [GitHub repo](https://github.com/chmartin/FBref_EPL) for subsequent analysis.